pattytonyoneill/archeology-company/README.md

 - _Wireframes:_

-  -You can find my home page wireframes at [this link](wireframes/home-page.pdf) -You can find my Role of Archeologist Page Wireframe at [this link](wireframes/role.pdf) -You can find my Laws Regarding Archeology Wirefram at [this link](wireframes/laws.pdf) -You can find my FAQ Wireframe at [this link](wireframes/faq.pdf) -You can find my Contact Wireframe at [this link](wireframes/contact-us.pdf)
+  -You can find my home page wireframes at [this link](wireframes/home-page.pdf) -You can find my Laws Regarding Archeology Wirefram at [this link](wireframes/laws.pdf) -You can find my FAQ Wireframe at [this link](wireframes/faq.pdf) -You can find my Contact Wireframe at [this link](wireframes/contact-us.pdf)